Rafael O'Ferrall: Guantanamo Bay

 In December 2008, O'Ferrall was deployed and named Deputy Commanding General, Joint Task Force Guantanamo at Guantanamo Bay Naval Base, position in which he currently serves while simultaneously serving as Assistant Adjutant General (Army) and Deputy Commanding General of the Joint Force Headquarters, of San Juan, Puerto Rico.
 O'Ferrall became the first Hispanic and general officer from the Puerto Rico Army National Guard supporting a joint forces mission of this caliber.

 He is responsible for the supervision of over 2150 members from the United States Army, Marines, Navy, Air Force and Coast Guard as well as over 5000 civilian contractors and workers on the base.
 Among O'Ferrall's responsibilities is to ensure that those under his supervision provide safe, humane, legal and transparent care custody of detained enemy combatants, conduct intelligence collection, analysis and dissemination for protection of detainees and personnel working in Joint Task Force-Guantanamo in support of the Global War on Terrorism, support the Office of Military Commissions to law enforcement and war crime investigations in planning for and on order to respond to Caribbean mass migrations operations.

 Civilian

+Retired from the Puerto Rico National Guard in 2018.
 As a civilian O'Ferrall serves on the board of various companies.
 As of September 2004, is the General Manager of Dade Paper Company's Puerto Rico and Caribbean Division, a supplier of food service disposables, janitorial supplies and equipment located in Cataño, Puerto Rico.
 Prior to this O'Ferrall had worked in the Pharmaceuticals Division of Johnson & Johnson and as the Business Unit Manager for Industrial Products for Baxter Sales Corporation.
 He also served as VicePresident/General Manager for Pac-Tech.
 He is a member of the Alpha Sigma Gamma fraternity.
 He is married to Maria Del Carmen Vazquez and has four children: Carmen Michelle O'Ferrall (from a previous marriage); Rafael Jr., Gian and Stephanie O'Ferrall.